rellikmil/typefaceslist/README.md

 # typefaceslist
 List of free and open source fonts with **available sources** (sorry, only for LGC)

-Please contribute new fonts in Issues
+Please contribute new fonts in Issues (Serif, sans, slab, display in work)

 P.S.
 Pictures, licenses and authors will come later